 I lived in Mexico for 5 years and in June of 2014 my then-boyfriend, Fernando, and I picked up and moved to Cape Coral, Florida.
-We were just married in February 2017 back in Cancun where we first met.
-We currently live and work in Cape Coral, enjoying beach life, CrossFit, traveling, and hanging out with our two bilingual cats Rita and Ramona.
+In February 2017 I married Fer back in Cancun where we first met.
+We currently live and work in Cape Coral, enjoying beach life, CrossFit, traveling, and hanging out with our three bilingual cats Rita, Ramona, and Rodrigo.

 Every good thing I have in my life today is the result of my continued sobriety.
 Every day I wake up and choose recovery and I want others to know that they can do this too.
 Sharing my story has not only changed my life, but it has impacted many others'.